+Note.
+For readability, we bolded the terms that indicate affect, though bold does not appear in the materials.

 Extensions: Examining the interaction between affection, claim versus purchasing, and scenario

 The scenarios in Studies 1, 2, 4, and 5 of the target article featured a multitude of variables, including the type of insurance decision-making, the object itself, the market value of the object, and the insurance policy.
 To allow for a comprehensive examination of the interplay of these factors in shaping individuals' insurance-related choices, we created four extension scenarios that built on the scenarios presented in Hsee and Kunreuther (2000).
 In addition, we included extension DVs in each scenario.